managed-components/facebook-pixel/README.md

 2. Install dependencies with `npm i`
 3. Run unit test watcher with `npm run test:dev`

+## ⚙️ Tool Settings

+> Settings are used to configure the tool in a Component Manager config file

+### Pixel ID `string` _required_

+`property` is a long number that identifies your Facebook Ads account.
+You can obtain it from the [Events Manager](https://www.facebook.com/events_manager2/) underneath your site name.

+### Conversion API Access Token _required_

+`accessToken` is a string used to authenticate when sending server side events in your name.
+You can obtain it [following the information here](https://developers.facebook.com/docs/marketing-api/conversions-api/get-started#access-token).

+### Test Event Code

+`testKey` is used to test your app or web browser events using test events tool [Learn more](https://business.facebook.com/business/help/2040882565969969?id=1205376682832142)

 ## 🧱 Fields Description

+> Fields are properties that can/must be sent with certain events

 ### Facebook Event Name `string` _required_